 I will never forget Leonard responding to my frustration over troubling world events with calm, but far from calming words, “Don’t you know Jonathan: the killers are in control.”

 When I think about politics, about injustice, about suffering, my analytical mind races for solutions.
 Since that day, half my lifetime ago, Leonard’s observation that “the killers are in control” remains with me like a stop sign announcing: be aware of reality, no matter how challenging it may be.
-Be the change, yes.
+Work to be the change, yes.
 But act with acceptance.
 As Leonard sang in “Anthem,” “Ring the bells that still can ring.
 Forget your perfect offering.
 There is a crack in everything.
 That’s how the light gets in.”

 Leonard believed that this life is not meant to be an easy ride, or a journey into perfection.
 Or that we can ever truly understand the experiences that others are here to experience.
 “We each live in our own private hell,” Leonard confided in me during a dark moment.